sean-gugler/DeathmazeFairPlay/SPOILERS.md

 So what item can trip up a monster and would be stolen by a freed snake?
 How about a banana?
 True, real snakes won't eat bananas, but you can't climb a real snake charmed by a flute either.
 At least slipping on a banana peel is a much more well-known trope than getting tangled in wool.

-I didn't want to just remove the wool because I admire the solid logic chain of the core puzzle:
+I didn't want to just remove the wool because I admire the solid logic chain at the core of the original puzzle design:

 1. The player cannot reach the exit until the monster is dead.
 2. The monster's mother guards the exit.